lipupini/frontend/README.md

 While in very early stages, Instalution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.

-A demo may (or may not) be available at https://instalution.tclv.me/
+A demo may (or may not) be available at https://instalution.tclv.me/ which may or may not feel like sending a lot of static files or whole files at the moment

+### Short list of needs

+Both pagination and infinite scroll options with toggle

+Thumbnail generation and cache for all responsive viewports

+Toggle between squares and Masonry-style -- this is already implemented and hopefully merged in soon